 The Arkansas Zoological Foundation is always raising funds to support the conservation learning mission of the Little Rock Zoo.
 Our funds help support an annual conservation travel program for staff, continual upgrades for zoo facilities and various capital projects such as the Conservation Learning Center set to open in 2020.

 The Arkansas Zoological Foundation will soon launch a new capital campaign to bring exciting new exhibits to the Little Rock Zoo.
 The success of the Laura P. Nichols Penguin Exhibit, Laura P. Nichols Cheetah Outpost, the new Diamond Express Train and the brand new Arkansas Heritage Farm show that private/public partnerships between the City of Little Rock and individual donors can help make our Zoo great.
-The next major capital campaign for the Zoo will launch soon and will be the largest undertaking of the Zoo Foundation and the City to date.
+The next major capital campaign for the Zoo will be the largest undertaking of the Zoo Foundation and the City to date.
 It will renovate a significant portion of the Zoo and feature charismatic animals that will tell a story of wildlife conservation in an immersive and experiential setting.